harontaiko/dailyreport-holics/readme.md

 - all static js fetched thru jsdeliver,

-- load sales in real time

-- delete sale and expense record, if user leave spage without saving record

-- change url root in `main.js & Loadlatestsold`

-- change jquery, bootstrap to cdn, all resources in header must use fast cdn

-- loss from expense

-- massive bug in editing main report

 - Handle responsiveness later on

 - edit root url in js so the only editable thing on production is htaccess and config